 One of the advantages LIPP offers over many loan repayment assistance programs (LRAPs) is that it repays your loans on the standard 10-year term.
-This can make a big difference in your debt, because the repayment term of your loans determines the monthly payment and the rate at which you will pay down the outstanding balance on your loans.
+This can make a big difference in your debt, because the repayment term of your loans determines both the monthly payment and the speed with which you will pay down the outstanding balance on your loans.

 The LRAPs at some law schools require you to repay your loans on an extended term, such as 15 years.
 This means that your monthly payment (and hence the amount of your LRAP benefit) will be lower, and you will make slower progress paying down the balance of your loans.
 In the examples below, Program A calculates its benefits on a loan repayment term of 15 years.

 Many schools have LRAPs that require participation in the Federal Public Service Loan Forgiveness Program.
 This type of program is much less flexible than LIPP.
 In order to have an outstanding loan balance to qualify for forgiveness under the Federal Program after 10 years, you must repay your loans on the federal Income Based Repayment (IBR) plan, which establishes a much lower monthly payment and a much longer repayment period.
 Consequently, your monthly payment can be insufficient to cover the accruing interest on your loans, meaning that you will make no progress toward paying down your outstanding balance.
 It is also an all-or-nothing benefit: if you spend less than 10 years in public service, you will receive no forgiveness benefit and your outstanding loan debt may increase due to a phenomenon called “negative amortization” (see below), even though the school’s LRAP may be covering the full monthly payment due under the IBR plan.
 In the examples below, Program B calculates its benefits based on the IBR plan

 Each example below assumes a $45,000 salary after graduation, and shows how the monthly LRAP benefit covered by the program varies depending on how the program calculates the loan repayment term.